‘CBS Evening News’ gains modest ratings lift with Tony Dokoupil debut

 Weekly insights on the technology, production and business decisions shaping media and broadcast.
 Free to access.
 Independent coverage.
 Unsubscribe anytime.

 The debut broadcast of “CBS Evening News” with Tony Dokoupil on Jan.
-5 drew 4.4 million total viewers and 596,000 adults in the 25-54 demographic, according to Nielsen Big Data plus panel ratings.
+5 drew 4.4 million total viewers and 596,000 adults in the 25-54 demographic, according to Nielsen Big Data + Panel ratings.
 The figures marked a 9 percent increase in total viewers and a 20 percent gain in the key demo compared to Monday night averages for the season to date.

 Despite the bump, CBS remained behind its competitors.

-ABC’s “World News Tonight” with David Muir led the week of Dec.
-29 with 7.73 million viewers and 833,000 in the 25-54 demographic, according to data provided by ABC.
-“NBC Nightly News” with Tom Llamas also outpaced CBS, drawing 7.2 million viewers and 1.1 million in the demo during Dokoupil’s debut night.
+For Monday, ABC’s “World News Tonight” with David Muir saw 8.24 million, while “NBC Nightly News” with Tom Llamas drew 7.2 million viewers and 1.1 million in the demo.

 A source attributed the CBS gains to high-profile interviews with figures such as Venezuelan opposition leader Maria Machado and Homeland Security Secretary Kristi Noem.